joybio/multiPrime/README.md

                         Max mismatch number of primer.
 Default: 1.
   -e ENTROPY, --entropy=ENTROPY
                         Entropy is actually a measure of disorder.
-This parameter is used to judge whether the window is conservation.
+This parameter is used to judge the window is conservation or not.
 			Entropy of primer-length window.
 Default: 3.6.
   -g GC, --gc=GC        Filter primers by GC content.
 Default [0.2,0.7].
   -s SIZE, --size=SIZE  Filter primers by mini PRODUCT size.
 Default 100.
   -f FRACTION, --fraction=FRACTION